 $199 a month for the workspace.
 Unlimited users.
 Zero per-seat fees.
 Hire the agents you actually need.

 Most software charges you per head.
 Add an office manager, pay again.
 Add a rep, pay again.
-Grow the team, and watch the bill climb.
 You get punished for hiring.
+And the photo app, the proposal builder, the e-sign tool, the call tracker become one thing here.

 Bench charges for the workspace.
 You add your whole office for free.